 Taito was a big fan of option B. They did a lot of ports of arcade games to the Famicom Disk System that had notable, distinct differences from their arcade originals.
 Most folks are aware of Bubble Bobble and Kikikaikai’s FDS incarnations, but few are aware that Raimais got this treatment as well — probably because it’s under a different name: Youmais, or Yuu Maze if you go from a straight kanji/kana reading.

 No, seriously, though — calling it Yuu Maze is a HUGE pet peeve of mine.
 It says Youmais right there on the menu, and it’s a Raimais reinterpretation!
 Have you people even heard of ateji?

-Er, ahem!
 Unfortunately, Yuu Maze is the title you’re more likely to find this game listed under in English, though I steadfastly refuse to use that.
 It’s Youmais or nothing, and I’m sticking to it.
+Fight me, nerds.

 ANYWAY.
 Youmais is fundamentally similar to Raimais in its premise and underlying gameplay.
 There are numerous differences between the two titles, however, and I’ll get to those in more detail shortly.
 But the biggest difference is how aggressively mediocre Youmais is.

 If you’re wondering why it’s taken me so long to write about this game, it’s because playing it feels like a genuine chore while knowing how much better Raimais is.
 I decided a few weeks ago I was finally going to suck it up and get this written, when suddenly, I was made aware of pure propaganda claiming Youmais is a mindblowing revelation on a FDS disk.